ILL-DIE-TRYING/phph1/README.md

 # USAGE
 All functions within the class use the same naming convention and input as the Harmony Node Api which you can browse through here: https://api.hmny.io/

-Download everything, drop it in a web directory where PHP is enabled and browse to index.php.
+Download everything, drop it in a web directory where PHP (with PHP_CURL) is enabled and browse to index.php.

 Have fun!